kyma-project/website/docs/writing-blog-posts.md

 Where:

 - `ADDRESS` is last part of site's address in location bar, for example if you want your blog post to appear under `https://kyma-project.io/blog/some-address`, then second line looks must like this: `path: /blog/some-address`
-- `DATE` is date of publication of your blog post, in `YYYY-MM-DD` format
+- `DATE` is the date of publication of your blog post, in `YYYY-MM-DD` format
 - `AUTHOR` is your name with optional title
 - `CONTENT` is written in Markdown and/or HTML.